Jesus said to them, "Take nothing for your journey,

 1 pair of casual shoes

-1 pair of athletic shoes
+1 pair of athletic

 1 pair pajama pants